Spring into bloom

 Surrey's spring wildflowers

-Look out for the following spring wildflowers in Surrey's woodlands.
+Look out for some of the following spring wildflowers in Surrey's woodlands.

 In April and May, our ancient woodlands are awash with the much-loved, nodding heads of the Bluebell.
 Millions of bulbs can exist in just one wood, giving rise to the 'blue carpets' that are a springtime joy.